AlphaBravoCompany/neuvector-demo-server/README.md

 ## Prerequisites
 - Ubuntu 20.04+ Server
-- Minimum of 4vCPU and 4GB of RAM
+- Minimum Recommended 4vCPU and 8GB of RAM (Try Hetzner or DigitalOcean)
 - DNS or Hosts file entry pointing to server IP

 ## Installed as part of script